skeddles/react-playground/src/Notes/Notes.md

 Forget variables.
 No such thing.
 Everything is a constant, unless it's temporary.

+You can use constants that get calculated in the react function, because they get recalculated every time the component gets rerendered.

 ## Hooks

 Intead of normal things, we use functions called **HOOKS**, which always start with `use`.